intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-* The general roles and responsibilities of the RPC are defined by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSEA).
+* The general roles and responsibilities of the RPC are defined by RFCs published in the Editorial Stream (i.e., not directly by the RSWG, RSAB, or RSCE).

-* The RPC is advised by the RSEA and RSAB, and has a duty to consult with them under specific circumstances, such as those relating to disagreements between authors and the RPC.
+* The RPC is advised by the RSCE and RSAB, and has a duty to consult with them under specific circumstances, such as those relating to disagreements between authors and the RPC.